Jmmxp/CMPUT404-assignment-web-client/README.md

 =============================

 I discussed how to approach the assignment and any issues I ran into together with Vinny Luu.
+I helped Hongfang Xu and Monica Uwalaka with some clarification on how to approach the assignment.
+I asked Christian Lo about some issues I was running into with the given recvall() method.

 Sources
 =============================